scalameta/scalameta/semanticdb/semanticdb3/guide.md

 `metac` is a thin wrapper over the Scala compiler.
 It supports the same command-line arguments as `scalac` supports, but instead of generating .class files it generates .semanticdb files.
-Newer versions of Metac may also generate an accompanying .semanticidx file, but we won't be discussing it in this document.
+Newer versions of Metac may also generate an accompanying .semanticidx file, but it's an experimental feature, so we won't won't be discussing it in this document.

 ```
 $ tree